NickWPI/Android-App/README.md

 ## Data Provider
-For this demo, I am using **Cryptocompare** to retrieve historical cryptocurrency data.
+I am using **Cryptocompare** to retrieve historical cryptocurrency data.
 All of the coins listed on cryptocompare are searchable within this app.
 After searching various providers, Cryptocompare seems to be the best provider avaliable, and the API is wonderful.